What is LEGO-A-GO-GO?

-MEMORABLE RESULTS – It has been said that one picture is worth a thousand words.
-Three-dimensional LSP models, stored in your memory as pictures of recognisable objects (such as a gear, globe or tiger) trigger access to the workshop’s key insights.
+MEMORABLE RESULTS – It has been said that a picture is worth a thousand words.
+Three-dimensional LSP models, stored in your memory as pictures of recognisable objects (such as a gear, globe or tiger), trigger access to the workshop’s key insights.

 3. What Will it Achieve?

 Through the medium of play, participants feel more comfortable in taking risks and exploring new concepts and ideas through employment of kinesthetic learning.